 Don’t Make the VPS Hire Too Early — But Too Late is a Waste of Time (and Leads).

-If you don’t have that hire ready to go the minute you get initial traction you’re flushing, you’re at least sub‑optimizing their leads, best case.
+If you don’t have that hire ready to go the minute you get initial traction, you’re flushing, you’re at least sub‑optimizing their leads, best case.
 Worst case, you’re wasting time, you’re wasting your life.
-You’ve got to get from 1.5 to 10 as fast as possible in SAS and you need this resource to help you.
+You’ve got to get from 1.5 to 10 as fast as possible in SaaS, and you need this resource to help you.

 Too early is a disaster, 98 times out of 100.
 But too late, you’re wasting your life as an entrepreneur.
 We’ll chat a little bit more about that.
 What it really means, if you think about it, we talked about how getting a really great VP of Sales on month three is impossible.
 But it takes a long time to recruit someone that’s good.